SIXwishlist/raspberry-pi-fusion/CONTRIBUTING.md

 - Submit trivial fixes (ex. a typo, broken link, or obvious error)
 - Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue
+- You have programmed a new feature and want to contribute it now

 A pull request doesn’t have to represent finished work.
 It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.